 - agree (if possible) on how much of the deposit will be returned and in what timeframe

 Be wary of accepting surrender when you do not intend to do so, for example by accepting tenants' keys or engaging in verbal exchanges that could be misunderstood.
+You don't want the situation to be thought of as a retaliatory eviction for example.

 Tenants are liable for paying rent until the tenancy is ended legitimately.
 You should remind your tenants about this.